dg-demers/busyppp/README.md

 #####  Overwriting the Download List File  #####
 Recall that for a download list file any line that is blank or that starts with a hash mark (#) is ignored by busyppp (and wget).
-Busyppp will overwrite each non-blank and non-hash mark (#) commented line of this file according the success or not of its attempt to download the file from the URL in the line according to the following scheme:
+Busyppp will overwrite each non-blank and non-hash-mark-(#)-starting line of this file according the success or not of its attempt to download the file from the URL in the line.
+It uses the following scheme:

   If wget was able to finish downloading the file, busyppp prepends #D followed by a space to the line containing it.
   But if wget's attempt to a download the file produces a wget-specific error, busyppp prepends #E, a space, then the wget error code, and finally